ghostedpants/tutorials/README.md

 # Tutorials
 Creating tutorials for things with poorly written instructions.

-**1. BitBucket Setup Guide** - *Detailed guide for beginners using Windows machines that walks them through the process of creating a BitBucket repository.*
+**1. BitBucket Setup Guide**\
+*Detailed guide for beginners using Windows machines that walks them through the process of creating a BitBucket repository.*

 Contains the following content:
 * Definitions of common terms used throughout the guide.